Ligament Injury

 How Ligament Injury is Diagnosed

-Diagnosing a ligament injury involves:
+Diagnosing a ligament injury typically involves a combination of:

-Imaging studies:
+Imaging Tests:

 Treatment Options for Ligament Injury